-Every semester more courses are added to utilize eLearning technologies or are converted to fully online courses at KUMC.
-Most likely, if you are a KUMC student, you will use one or more of these eLearning technologies.
-Sometimes you will have a choice between a fully online or traditional class.
-So, how do you determine which course is right for you?
+Sometimes you will have a choice between an online or traditional class.
+So, how do you determine which one is right for you?

 Misperceptions of Online Courses

 First, let's understand some common misperceptions about online courses.

 - An online course will be easier and take less time.